Обложка журнала

 Astrakhan State Technical University

-doctor of biological sciences
+doctor of sciences in biology

 docent